trentnbauer/Radarr-Schedularr/README.md

 | `START_DATE` | ✅ | The day the list should turn **ON**. <br> **Format:** `DD/MM` | `01/12` (1st Dec) |
 | `END_DATE` | ✅ | The day the list should turn **OFF**. <br> **Format:** `DD/MM` | `02/01` (2nd Jan) |
 | `TZ` | ❌ | (Optional) Your Timezone.
 Determines when the "Daily Check" runs (default 8 AM). | `Australia/Melbourne` |

-## Why this exists
-I wanted to automate adding and removing themed movies, eg Christmas movies in December.

 #### List Requirements